Certificate in Pastoral Care

 Credit from this program may be applicable to catechist certification at the discretion of the certifying diocese.
 Please be sure to check with the appropriate diocesan office to confirm that this program qualifies for credit towards certification or recertification.

 Course and program requirements, schedules and tuition are subject to change; and additional fees may be incurred for books and materials.
 Click here to review all policies prior to enrollment.
-For additional information, contact the Center for Religion and Spirituality at (310) 338-2799 or email@example.com.
+For additional information, contact the Center at (310) 338-2799 or firstname.lastname@example.org.

 - Early Registration Discount.
-Register by November 7 and receive a $75 discount (discount cannot be applied to $150 minimum payment to register).
+Register by November 12 to receive $75 off tuition (discount is applied to balance after payment deposit)

 Course: PSCX 907